michaeldfallen/michaeldfallen.github.io/_posts/2014-12-12-overuse-of-reuse.markdown

 and using that as the foundation of your own components.
 Or it may be taking entire components and using them in your system.

-This is the very foundation of opensource development.
+This is the very foundation of open source development.
 You still need to do some work but it saves a lot of effort.
 This is the most useful type in my opinion as it's the most flexible.
 And the development world seems to agree as this is how many libraries and tools are built.